micael-grilo/airflow-dags-test-action/README.md

 #### The following example includes optimal defaults for a standard airflow test solution:

 - 'requirements-file': And path to your requirements file `requirements.txt`.
-- 'dags-paths': And path to your DAGs directory
+- 'dags-path': And path to your DAGs directory
 - 'dags-test-folder': And path to your tests directory
 - 'var-file': And path to your `var.json` to set your airflow variables, by default uses GitHub secrets.